modin-project/modin/docs/flow/modin/core/storage_formats/pyarrow/query_compiler.rst

 PyArrow Query Compiler
 """"""""""""""""""""""
-:py:class:`~modin.core.storage_formats.pyarrow.query_compiler.PyarrowQueryCompiler` is responsible for compiling efficient DataFrame algebra queries for the :doc:`PyarrowOnRayDataframe </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>`, the frames which are backed by ``pyarrow.Table`` objects.
+:py:class:`~modin.core.storage_formats.pyarrow.query_compiler.PyarrowQueryCompiler` is responsible for compiling efficient Dataframe algebra queries for the :doc:`PyarrowOnRayDataframe </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>`, the frames which are backed by ``pyarrow.Table`` objects.

 Each :py:class:`~modin.core.storage_formats.pyarrow.query_compiler.PyarrowQueryCompiler` contains an instance of